 How Often Should You Clean a Chimney?

 The Chimney Safety Institute of America (CSIA) recommends that you have a professional chimney inspection and cleaning at least once a year.
 Even if you rarely use the fireplace, animals may take up shelter in the chimney and bees may decide it’s perfect for building a hive in the summer.

-And the one time you use the chimney, creosote can build up.
-While it can be hard to tell, you should use a chimney cleaning log when the creosote layer is 1/8 of an inch thick.
+Any time you use the chimney, creosote can build up.
+While it can be hard to tell, you should use a creosote sweeping log when the creosote layer is 1/8 of an inch thick.
 That way, you can keep it from getting too thick and progressing to a later stage.

 If you’re unsure of if you should clean your chimney, go ahead and do it.
 It’s better to be safe and use a cleaning log when you don’t need it than to wait too long.

 When to Hire a Chimney Sweep

-While you can clean your chimney with cleaning logs, you should hire a chimney sweep once a year.
+While you can clean your flue with these logs, you should hire a chimney sweep once a year.
 The chimney sweep can inspect the entire chimney, and they can get rid of any creosote or soot in the duct and at the bottom.

 A professional can also clean out the flue, damper and other chimney parts.
 Chimney cleaning logs can help loosen the soot, but a chimney sweep can ensure your chimney is free of that build-up.